ktomk/pipelines/README.md

   The pipelines inside pipeline feature serves pipelines itself well for integration testing on Travis.
 In combination with `--deploy mount`, the original working-directory gets mounted from the host again.
-Additional protection against recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.
+Additional protection against endless loops by recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.

 ## Environment

-Pipelines mimics all of the [Bitbucket Pipeline in-container environment variables][BBPL-ENV] \[BBPL-ENV]:
+Pipelines mimics all of the [Bitbucket Pipeline in-container environment variables][BBPL-ENV] \[BBPL-ENV], also known as environment parameters:

 * `BITBUCKET_BOOKMARK` - conditionally set by `--target`
 * `BITBUCKET_BUILD_NUMBER` - always set to '0'